awsdocs/amazon-rds-user-guide/doc_source/Appendix.OracleGoldenGate.md

 Grant the necessary privileges to the GoldenGate user account using the SQL command `grant` and the `rdsadmin.rdsadmin_util` procedure `grant_sys_object`\.
 The following statements grant privileges to a user named *oggadm1*\.

 ```
-grant create session, alter session to oggadm1;
+GRANT CREATE SESSION, ALTER SESSION TO oggadm1;
-grant resource to oggadm1;
+GRANT RESOURCE TO oggadm1;
-grant select any dictionary to oggadm1;
+GRANT SELECT ANY DICTIONARY TO oggadm1;
-grant flashback any table to oggadm1;
+GRANT FLASHBACK ANY TABLE TO oggadm1;
-grant select any table to oggadm1;
+GRANT SELECT ANY TABLE TO oggadm1;
-grant select_catalog_role to <RDS instance master username> with admin option;
+GRANT SELECT_CATALOG_ROLE TO rds_master_user_name WITH ADMIN OPTION;
 exec rdsadmin.rdsadmin_util.grant_sys_object ('DBA_CLUSTERS', 'OGGADM1');
-grant execute on dbms_flashback to oggadm1;
+GRANT EXECUTE ON DBMS_FLASHBACK TO oggadm1;
-grant select on SYS.v_$database to oggadm1;
+GRANT SELECT ON SYS.V_$DATABASE TO oggadm1;
-grant alter any table to oggadm1;
+GRANT ALTER ANY TABLE TO oggadm1;
 ```

 Finally, grant the privileges needed by a user account to be a GoldenGate administrator\.
-The package that you use to perform the grant, `DBMS_GOLDENGATE_AUTH` or `RDSADMIN_DBMS_GOLDENGATE_AUTH`, depends on the Oracle DB engine version\.
+The package that you use to perform the grant, `dbms_goldengate_auth` or `rdsadmin_dbms_goldengate_auth`, depends on the Oracle DB engine version\.
 + For Oracle DB versions that are *earlier than* Oracle 12\.2, run the following PL/SQL program\.

   ```
-  EXEC DBMS_GOLDENGATE_AUTH.GRANT_ADMIN_PRIVILEGE (grantee=>'OGGADM1',
+  exec dbms_goldengate_auth.grant_admin_privilege (grantee=>'OGGADM1',
      privilege_type=>'capture',
      grant_select_privileges=>true,
      do_grants=>TRUE);